skellis46/slipbox/footfall.md

 _previous note:_ [[nature, art and habitat proposal]]

 This is a collection of notes, ideas and links in preparation for Footfall residency.
+I did not add to it after 4 June 2022 (when I arrived in Sottochiesa) so it is more like a pre-production archive.

 - see [[footfall - description, biography and engagement]] for brief description in Italian and English.